-(c) Cover Crop and/or Volunteer Crop
+(2) Cover Crop and/or Volunteer Crop

-- If a cover crop is planted prior to the end of the LPP (on or prior to the FPD if no LPP is applicable) for an insured crop that is prevented from being planted, PP coverage may be provided for the insured crop.
-The cover crop may be the crop prevented from planting (e.g., wheat), provided it is planted at the seeding-rate recommended by agricultural experts for the cover crop (and is not planted for harvest as grain).
-However, if the cover crop is hayed or grazed the applicable item below will apply.
-If the cover crop is harvested for grain, seed, etc., item 6 below will apply. - If a cover crop or volunteer crop is hayed or grazed or otherwise harvested within or prior to the end of the LPP (on or prior to the FPD if no LPP is applicable) for an insured crop that is prevented from being planted, no PP coverage is available. - 3 If a cover crop is planted after the end of the LPP (FPD if no LPP is applicable) for an insured crop that is prevented from being planted, but is not haved or grazed prior to November 1, the PP payment will not be reduced. - If a cover crop or volunteer crop is hayed or grazed after the end of the LPP (FPD if no LPP is applicable) for an insured crop that is prevented from being planted and prior to November 1 of the crop year, the PP payment will be reduced by 65 percent. - 5 If a cover crop or volunteer crop is hayed or grazed after November 1 of the crop year in which an insured crop is prevented from being planted, the PP payment will not be reduced. - A crop harvested for grain, seed, etc., is presumed not to have been grown for conservation or soil improvement purposes and the policy provisions for second crops or crops planted prior to the end of the LPP, as applicable, will apply. - EXAMPLE 1: Wheat is planted as a cover crop within or PRIOR to the end of the LPP (or on or prior to the FPD date if no LPP is applicable) of the crop being claimed as PP and is subsequently harvested for grain, seed, etc., (at any time), no PP payment can be made.
+- If a cover crop is planted prior to the end of the LPP (on or prior to the FPD if no LPP is applicable) for an insured crop that is prevented from being planted, PP coverage may be provided for the insured crop, unless (c) applies.
+Example: The insured plants a cover crop in the fall of 2012, terminates the cover crop prior to the final planting date for 2013 corn (and prior to any crop stage or date specified in SP, if applicable), but subsequently is prevented from planting 2013 corn.
+The insured would be eligible for PP corn provided all other PP requirements are met. - The cover crop may be the crop prevented from planting (e.g., wheat), and may still retain eligibility for a PP payment, provided it is planted at the seeding-rate recommended by agricultural experts for the cover crop (and is not planted for harvest as grain).
+Example: the insured was prevented from planting wheat by the FPD, but prior to the end of the LPP, the insured plants wheat as a cover crop to prevent soil erosion (seeding rate, fertilization, etc., consistent for a wheat cover crop) and does not hay, graze or otherwise harvest the cover crop. - (c) If a cover crop or volunteer crop is hayed or grazed or otherwise harvested within or prior to the end of the LPP (on or prior to the FPD if no LPP is applicable) for an insured crop that is prevented from being planted, no PP coverage is available. - (d) If a cover crop is planted after the end of the LPP (FPD if no LPP is applicable) for an insured crop that is prevented from being planted, but is not haved or grazed prior to November 1, the PP payment will not be reduced. - (e) If a cover crop or volunteer crop is hayed or grazed after the end of the LPP (FPD if no LPP is applicable) for an insured crop that is prevented from being planted and prior to November 1 of the crop year, the PP payment will be reduced by 65 percent. - (f) If a cover crop or volunteer crop is hayed or grazed after November 1 of the crop year in which an insured crop is prevented from being planted, the PP payment will not be reduced. - (g) A crop harvested for grain, seed, etc., is presumed not to have been grown for conservation or soil improvement purposes and the policy provisions for second crops or crops planted prior to the end of the LPP, as applicable, will apply. - EXAMPLE 1: Wheat is planted as a cover crop within or PRIOR to the end of the LPP (or on or prior to the FPD date if no LPP is applicable) of the crop being claimed as PP and is subsequently harvested for grain, seed, etc., (at any time), no PP payment can be made.
 If there is an active wheat policy and wheat is planted as a cover crop (verified that the seeding rate, fertilizer rate, etc., is consistent for a cover crop) and then is harvested as grain, seed, etc., the wheat acreage cannot be added to the acreage report as insurable acreage.
 Even though the wheat was harvested, the acreage is uninsurable since the Small Grains Crop Provisions require wheat to be planted for harvest as grain in order to be insurable as is the case with most grain crops.